Any Investor Can Ignore Your Best Advice And Be Wildly Successful

 These asset allocation ideas and model portfolios presented herein are purely for entertainment purposes only.
 This is NOT investment advice.
 These models are hypothetical and are intended to provide general information about potential ways to organize a portfolio based on theoretical scenarios and assumptions.
 They do not take into account the investment objectives, financial situation/goals, risk tolerance and/or specific needs of any particular individual.

-Examples From My Career As A Travel Content Creator
+Examples From My Career As A Travel Media Specialist

-When I first started my travel blog in the early 2010s I wasn’t quite an OG but the industry as a whole was certainly very much in its infancy.
+When I first started my travel media network in the early 2010s I wasn’t quite an OG but the industry as a whole was certainly very much in its infancy.

 Those with more experience were trotting out advice like it was the Kentucky Derby.